-For the last four years I have been the tech lead on our internal metrics platform, which aims to collect and store ARMs engineering and operations data and prepare it for further analyses.
-This has exposed me to technologies from the Big Data world, including Apache Spark, Apache Flume, EXASOL, and Tableau.
+I spent four years as the tech lead on Arms internal metrics platform, which collected and stored their engineering and operations data and prepared it for further analyses.
+This exposed me to many technologies from the Big Data world, including Apache Spark, Apache Flume, EXASOL, and Tableau.

 At home I enjoy occasional baking and beer making, and working on side projects to improve my technical skills.
 Currently I’m writing an Apple Watch app to track my rowing.

 My full CV is available for download at http://andrew-jones.com/cv.pdf.

 I joined GoCardless in September 2017 as the first hire on our new Data Platform team.
 I’m currently working on building a best in class data platform to meet our needs now and as we grow.

 Arm, Cambridge, 2008 - 2017

 I first joined Arm in 2006 for a one year placement position as part of my University course and accepted the offer to come back once I graduated in 2008.

 Since 2012 I have been working on Arms internal Metrics Platform, becoming the tech lead soon after.
 The metrics platform is a centralised system to collect, store, and analyse Arms internal data.
 The initial focus was on what we call the engineering data, for example verification data on Arms processor designs, but the platform was designed with other use cases in mind and expanded to collect large amounts of infrastructure data, including HPC data, shared storage, networking, etc. It is used by all of Arms CPU projects for business critical reporting and analysis.

 As tech lead I am responsible managing a team of developers, prioritising and planning deliveries, facilitating decisions, and designing solutions.
 Until recently we were lacking a project manager, so I was also responsible for all the project management, including stakeholder management, upward management, and reporting.